-\item A $k$-multilinear mapping is a function $a: (x_1, \ldots, x_k) \mapsto a(x_1, \ldots, x_k)$ defined on $(\mR^d)^k$ with values in $\mR^q$ which is linear in each of its variables.
+A $k$-linear map is a function $a: (x_1, \ldots, x_k) \mapsto a(x_1, \ldots, x_k)$ defined on $(\mR^d)^k$ with values in $\mR^q$ which is linear in each of its variables.
 The mapping is symmetric if its value is unchanged after any permutation of the variables.
 If $k=2$ and $q=1$, one also says that $a$ is a bilinear form.
-The norm of a $k$-multilinear mapping is defined as
+The norm of a $k$-linear map is defined as

 so that

 for all $x_1, \ldots, x_k\in \mR^d$.